PhD (University of Pennsylvania)

 Bio and Research

 Seth Bernard has taught at the University of Toronto since 2014.
 He holds a BA in Classics from Amherst College and a PhD in Ancient History from the University of Pennsylvania.
 He has been a Regular Member of the American School for Classical Studies at Athens and a Rome Prize Fellow of the American Academy in Rome.
 His research focuses broadly on the social and economic history of Rome and Italy, and particularly of the Republican period.
-As an ancient historian, he works with all available material and is open to both traditional text- and document-based approaches as well as to the incorporation of archaeological or scientific data into historical narratives.
-Such interests have led him to publish on topics as diverse as the early history of Roman coinage to the isotopic signature of stone from Rome’s first marble temples.
-His 2018 monograph on architectural production and the developing structures of labor in the Mid-Republican city of Rome (396 – 168 BCE), and he has completed a draft of a new book on non-written forms of historical culture in early Italy.
-Other current publication projects include two papers on themes of connectivity in Iron Age Italy and Mid-Republican Rome, a co-edited volume on new approaches to the Mid-Republic, a study of food and caloric energy in the Roman building industry, and a collaborative workshop and project to investigate the climate background of the Roman conquest of Italy.
+As an ancient historian, he works with all available material and is open to both traditional text- and document-based approaches as well as to the incorporation of archaeological and scientific data into historical narratives.
+Such interests have led him to publish on topics as diverse as the early coinage to the isotopic signature of stone from Rome’s first marble temples.
+His 2018 monograph was on architectural production and the developing structures of labor in the Mid-Republican city of Rome (396 – 168 BCE).
+He is now completing a second book on non-written forms of historical culture in early Italy, and a co-edited volume on new approaches to the Mid-Republican period.
+Other current publication projects include a collaborative paper on the climate history of the Roman conquest of Italy and a study of the price of skilled labor in the Roman world.